jmetzger/training-kubernetes-networking/gateway-api/02-implementations.md

 ## Traefik

   * Important: Traefik currently only partly supports spec v1.0.0
-  * Currently: v1.1.0 from Kubernetes is alreay out
+  * Currently: v1.1.0 from Kubernetes is already out

 ```
 # Please do not use Traefik right now for the gateway api